Office of Student Life

 So, what about plastic bags?
 Unfortunately for now, those plastic bags cannot go into our regular recycling stream.
 When they get mixed into our recycling stream, the bags can get tangled into the sorting equipment, clogging its gears and shutting the entire recycling process down until the gears can be cleared.
 As such, people need to be sure bring their plastic bags to most grocery stores and other retailers, who usually accept clean plastic bags that their vendors can recycle.

-Recycle Smart!!
+Recycle Smart!

 Ohio State students care about the environment, and most students take care to recycle items appropriately.
 The rules do get confusing, sometimes, so if you see someone putting trash into the recycle bin and causing contamination, take a moment to help your fellow students out—recycling is important, but recycling correctly is as important.
 The rules for on-campus are the same as the rules for the city of Columbus, and they can be found at https://fod.osu.edu/sustainability/zero-waste/recycling.